Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 8 Februari 2025 00.23.37 UTC
+- WIB: Sabtu, 8 Februari 2025 01.32.36 UTC
-- WITA: Sabtu, 8 Februari 2025 01.23.37 UTC
+- WITA: Sabtu, 8 Februari 2025 02.32.36 UTC
-- WIT: Sabtu, 8 Februari 2025 02.23.37 UTC
+- WIT: Sabtu, 8 Februari 2025 03.32.36 UTC

 Kutipan Inspiratif:
-"It is human nature to think wisely and act in an absurd fashion."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: nature
+Kategori: motivational